Hamilton Township, Atlantic County, New Jersey

 Hamilton Township is a township in Atlantic County, in the U.S. state of New Jersey.
 As of the 2020 United States census, the township's population was 27,484, an increase of 981 (+3.7%) from the 2010 census count of 26,503, which in turn reflected an increase of 6,004 (+29.3%) from the 20,499 counted in the 2000 census.
 The Township of Hamilton was incorporated by the New Jersey Legislature on February 5, 1813.

 The township calls itself "New Jersey's Largest Municipality" on its stationery and its website.
 At 110.90 sqmi, Hamilton Township has the largest land area of any municipality in New Jersey.
 However, with a total area (land and water combined) of 112.94 sqmi it is the second-largest municipality in New Jersey, behind neighboring Galloway Township, which has a total area of 114.49 sqmi.

-Geographically, the township, and all of Atlantic County, is part of the South Jersey region of the state and of the Atlantic City-Hammonton metropolitan statistical area, which in turn is included in the Philadelphia-Reading-Camden combined statistical area and the Delaware Valley.
+Geographically, the township, and all of Atlantic County, is part of the South Jersey region of the state and of the Atlantic City-Hammonton metropolitan statistical area, which in turn is included in the Philadelphia metropolitan area.